 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of the company or organisation you work for

 Starting pay is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).

-As of 1 April 2020 the National Minimum Wage is £6.45 an hour for workers aged 18 to 20 and £8.20 an hour for workers aged 21 to 24.
-The National Living Wage is £8.72 for workers aged 25 and over.
+As of 1 April 2023 the National Minimum Wage is £7.49 an hour for workers aged 18 to 20 and £10.18 an hour for workers aged 21 to 22.
+The National Living Wage for those aged 23 and over. is £10.42 an hour.
 With experience, this can rise to around £12.00 an hour, or more.
 The hourly rate may vary depending on whether delivery targets are met.

-Many delivery drivers for large parcel delivery companies are self-employed, so earnings vary.
+Delivery drivers for some companies are self-employed, so earnings vary.

 You may work within a local area or drive over longer distances.

 You may work varied hours including weekends and evenings.

 You would have to drive the vehicle in all weather conditions.

 You may have to visit the warehouses and depots of a wide variety of companies.